arvindknaick/UI_for_CSV_file_reader/README.md

 There are 4 CSV files in the folder.

-Each CSV file has 3 fields : Name , State , age
+Each CSV file has 3 fields : Name , State , Age

 There are 2 dropdowns ,
 1. To select the file